-AVIZ members are contributing to making available for research a dataset of IEEE VIS images at https://ieee-dataport.org/open-access/ieee-vis-figures-and-tables-image-dataset.
+AVIZ members are contributing to making available for research a dataset of IEEE VIS images at ieee-dataport.org/open-access/ieee-vis-figures-and-tables-image-dataset [10].
+The set of images can be browsed online at vispubfigures.github.io/VisPubFigures/.
+The work is primarily led by Jian Chen at Ohio State University.